90khan/Enterprise-RAG-Chatbot/README.md

 ## 🤖 How it works

-1. Extract content from Notion.
+1. Extract content from Enterprise.
 2. Convert content to vector embeddings using OpenAI.
 3. Store embeddings in a FAISS index for fast retrieval.
 4. Build a LangChain Conversation Retrieval Chain with memory and custom prompts.